 Do not write Python extension modules by hand, as doing so is error-prone, and highly likely to lead to reference counting errors, memory leaks, dangling pointers, out-of-bounds memory accesses, and similar problems.
 Instead, use existing libraries and tools that automatically generate the Python interface code from simpler descriptions of intent, such as those covered in https://packaging.python.org/guides/packaging-binary-extensions/ (for example, Cython, cffi, SWIG)

 Where available, use existing interface libraries that bridge between Python and the extension module language.
-For example, PyO3 for Rust, pybind11 for C++. se the language interface APIs documented on the Python web site for interfacing to C/C++, the Jython web site for Java, the IronPython web site for .NET languages, and for all other languages consider creating intermediary C or C++ modules to call functions in the other languages since many languages have documented API’s to C and C++.
+For example, PyO3 for Rust, pybind11 for C++.

 6.48 Dynamically-linked Code and Self-modifying Code [NYY]